RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

-#Centroid score terms in Rosetta
+#Centroid score terms and score functions in Rosetta

 ###NOTE: This is not a complete listing of centroid score terms.
 Please expand if you have more information!